 Additionally, aerate the ground to keep it healthy.
 Maintaining soil health and moving lawn furniture around are solid strategies for renters who want to keep their grass and furniture in tip-top shape.

-6. Choose the Right Furniture for Your Climate
+Choose the Right Furniture for Your Climate

 Select furniture materials that make sense for your patio environment and climate.
 Thin wrought iron chair legs will quickly sink into the grassy ground and hold in the heat in hot climates.
+Choosing furniture with a thick base helps spread the pressure more evenly.

 Purchase quality furniture that lasts: this will help to prevent weather-induced damage.
 Shield furniture from the rain and store cushions inside a shed or garage.
 Note the difference between “weather resistant” and “weatherproof,” and be honest about what you need based on your area's average temperatures, wind, and moisture levels.

-Shop the Belleze Outdoor Collection
+Shop the Belleze Outdoor Furniture Collection

 Leave a comment

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by hCaptcha and the hCaptcha Privacy Policy and Terms of Service apply.